-When a host receives and approves a Quick-Start request, in particular during the connection setup, it SHOULD announce a receive window that is large enough so that a potential Quick-Start data transfer can start with a high sending window.
-If buffer size autotuning is used, it SHOULD be ensured that a sufficiently high initial receive window is announced.
+When a host receives and approves a Quick-Start request, it SHOULD announce a receive window that is large enough so that a potential Quick-Start data transfer can start with a high sending window.
+If buffer size auto-tuning is used, it SHOULD be ensured that a sufficiently high initial receive window is announced.
 The handling of buffer space upon arrival of a Quick-Start request SHOULD be configurable by the corresponding application.

-If the TCP host has sufficient receive buffer space, it could estimate the required buffer space as the product of the approved Quick-Start rate and the round-trip time, and advertise a receive window based on this required buffer space.
-This receive window should allow the other TCP host to fully use the approved Quick-Start Request.
+The TCP host could estimate the required buffer space as the product of the approved Quick-Start rate and the round-trip time, and advertise a receive window based on this required buffer space. receive window should allow the other TCP host to fully use the approved Quick-Start Request.
 If the TCP host doesn't know the round-trip time, the TCP host could use an estimate of the round-trip time in calculating the required buffer space.
 For instance, the buffer dimension could be done for a configurable "worst-case" RTT such as 500 ms. Alternately, the TCP host could base the advertised receive window on the available buffer space, without calculating the buffer space required for the other TCP host to fully use the approved Quick-Start Request.

-4. Quick-Start TCP and Receive Window Scaling
+4. Receive Window Scaling Issues

 4.1.
-Receive Window Scaling
+Background

 The TCP header specified in [RFC0793] uses a 16 bit field to report the receive window size to the sender.
 This effectively limits the sending window to 64 KB.
-To circumvent this problem, the "Window Scale" TCP extension [RFC1323] defines an implicit scale factor, which is used to multiply the window size value found in a TCP header to obtain a 32 bit window size.
+To circumvent this limitation, the "Window Scale" TCP extension [RFC1323] defines an implicit scale factor, which is used to multiply the window size value found in a TCP header to obtain a 32 bit window size.
 If enabled, the scale factor is announced during connection setup by the "Window Scale" TCP option in <SYN> and <SYN, ACK> segments.

 In general, using receive window scaling is highly beneficial for TCP connections over path with a large bandwidth-delay product [RFC2488],[RFC3481].
 Otherwise, the path capacity cannot fully be utilized by TCP.
-Quick-Start TCP can significantly speed up data transfers over such paths [RFC4782], [SAF07].
-As a consequence, a host supporting Quick-Start SHOULD enable receive window scaling according to [RFC1323].
-If Quick-Start is used in the initial threeway handshake, the minimum required scaling factor MAY be obtained from the required receive buffer space, which can be approximated as described in the previous section.
+Quick-Start TCP can significantly speed up data transfers over such paths [RFC4782],[SAF07].
+As a consequence, a host supporting Quick-Start should enable receive window scaling according to [RFC1323].
+If Quick-Start is used in the initial threeway handshake, the minimum required scaling factor may be obtained from the required receive buffer space, which can be approximated as described in the previous section.

 4.2.
-Problem Within the Three-way Handshake
+Interaction Problem

 A problem arises when the Quick-Start mechanism is used within the three-way handshake, and the Quick-Start request is added to the initial <SYN> segment: In this scenario, if the Quick-Start request is approved by the routers along the path, the receiver echoes back the Quick-Start response in the <SYN, ACK> segment.
 This process is illustrated in [RFC4782].
-Upon reception of the <SYN,ACK> with the Quick-Start response, the sender can set the congestion window to the determined value so that it can immediately start to send with the approved data rate.
+Upon reception of the <SYN, ACK> with the Quick-Start response, the sender can set the congestion window to the determined value so that it can immediately start to send with the approved data rate.

 However, [RFC1323] defines that the "Window field in a SYN (i.e., a <SYN> or <SYN, ACK>) segment itself is never scaled."
-This means that the maximum receive window that can be signaled to the sender in the

-<SYN,ACK> is 64 KB.
+This means that the maximum receive window that can be signaled to the sender in the <SYN, ACK > is 64 KB.
 As a consequence, the TCP flow control will prevent the TCP sender from having more than 64 KB of outstanding data, even if the receiver has much more free buffer, and the Quick-Start feedback allows a much larger congestion window.